tetele/onju-voice-satellite/README.md

 - wake word (including [microWakeWord](https://www.esphome.io/components/micro_wake_word) in an experimental phase), push to talk, on-demand and continuous conversation support
 - response playback
-- audio media player (not supported by microWakeWord config yet)
+- audio media player
 - service exposed in HA to start and stop the voice assistant from another device/trigger
 - visual feedback of the wake word listening/audio recording/success/error status via the Mini's onboard top LEDs
-- uses all 3 of the original Mini's touch controls as volume controls and a means of manually starting the assistant and setting the volume (volume supported only for non-microWakeWord variant)
+- uses all 3 of the original Mini's touch controls as volume controls and a means of manually starting the assistant and setting the volume
 - uses the original Mini's microphone mute button to prevent the wake word engine from starting unintendedly
 - automatic continuous touch control calibration